-The Vitamin Z
+Enjoy the Vitamin Z

-I think some of the ‘Vitamin Z’ rubbed off on me as I checked out the camels, tigers, giraffes, lions, anteaters, reptiles, butterflies, and more.
+I think some of the Vitamin Z rubbed off on me as I checked out the camels, tigers, giraffes, lions, anteaters, reptiles, butterflies, and more.
 The blood was flowing from all the walking and excitement on the zoo’s 125 acres.

 Another highlight as I enjoyed the outdoors was The Arctic Ring of Life.
-I headed back underground to a seventy foot walkway, watching numerous seals swim all around me.
+I headed back underground to a seventy-foot walkway, watching numerous seals swim all around me.

 Fact: The Detroit Zoo is the largest paid family attraction in Michigan.

 At the back of the grounds, I learned that the Detroit Zoo is the first in the United States to use exhibits without bars.
 This zoo helped revolutionize the entire field, I cannot wait to hear what they have up their sleeve next.

 They take it a step further at the Australian Outback Adventure.
 I walked among many kangaroos and a wallaby with no barriers.
 Sadly, no hopping took place on the sidewalk alongside me.

 A visit to the Detroit Zoo this winter is just the tip of the iceberg of all the amazing winter things to do in Metro Detroit!
 From the best Metro Detroit cross country skiing trails to shopping at locally-owned stores across the region, there is no shortage of ways to enjoy winter in Southeast Michigan!